laudbrian/email-master/README.md

-# Integrated services - include tools to see how your email renders in various contexts, as part of wider deliverability service packages.
+# Integrated services - tools to see how your email renders

 [*EmailReach*](http://www.emailreach.com/)